Walking — Foundation Movement on Flat Ground

 Adaptation Trajectory

 The arc from baseline through current state.
 Same route.
 Same fast.
-Different physiology.
+Different physiology — with Session 19 adding the clearest heat-stress test so far.

 34.7 Cardiac Efficiency Index